Conjugate Direction Methods Under Inconsistent Systems: Numerical Experiments

 \subsection{Real-world Applications}

 In this section, we now evaluate the behavior of CG, CR, and MINRES in some real-world applications.
-Namely, we consider problems from numerical solution of partial differential equations (\cref{sec:possion}), computer vision (\cref{sec:image}), and statistical modelling (\cref{sec:kernel}).
+Namely, we consider problems from the numerical solution of partial differential equations (\cref{sec:possion}), computer vision (\cref{sec:image}), and statistical modeling (\cref{sec:kernel}).